 These are five-year loans.
 The payment of principal is, however, deferred for two years.
 The interest payments are deferred for one year.
 The borrower can prepay at any time without penalty.

 Fed's Alphabet Soup

-The acronyms resulted in an alphabet soup of programs, such as MMIF, TAF, CPPF, ABCP, MMF Liquidity Facility.
-Although these tools worked well, they confused the general public, creating mistrust about the Fed's intentions and actions.
+The acronyms resulted in an alphabet soup of programs, such as MMIF, TAF, CPPF, ABCP, and the MMF Liquidity Facility.
+Although these tools worked well, they confused the general public.
+As a result, the people did not trust the Fed's intentions and actions.
 Now that the crisis is over, these tools have been discontinued.
 Click on the hyperlink to learn more about them.